tikv/website/content/docs/dev/concepts/explore-tikv-features/backup-restore.md

 #### Deploy manually

-Please found the latest release and download the binary from [GitHub].
+Please find the latest release and download the binary from [GitHub].

 ### Recommended Deployment Configuration
 - In production environments, deploy `TiKV-BR` on a node with at least 4 cores CPU and 8 GB memory.
 Select an appropriate OS version by following [Linux OS version requirements].